microsoft/WinObjC/README.md

 ```
 choco upgrade winobjc-tools
 ```
-(more information about this command and its options can be found [here](https://chocolatey.org/docs/commands-upgrade))
+(more information about this command and its options can be found [here](https://chocolatey.org/docs/commands-upgrade).
+If you want to use develop packages add `--pre` to the command.)

 ## Getting Started With the Bridge
 ### Importing your Xcode Project